memeboichatur/pwn.college_dhruvchaturvedi/Linux Notes.md

 mkdir - makes directories

 find - The find command takes optional arguments describing the search criteria and the search location.
 If you don't specify a search criteria, find matches every file.
-If you don't specify a search location, find uses the current working directory (.)

-we can use find -name to search a file by name.
+If you don't specify a search location, find uses the current working directory (.) we can use find -name to search a file by name.

 symbolic links- they are accessed by ln -s <original file> <link location>
 file - the file command lets us know the type of file, including symbolic links

+man - the man command stands for manual and will display the manual of the command you pass. (press q to quit) You can scroll man pages with the arrow keys (and PgUp/PgDn) and search with /.
+After searching, you can hit n to go to the next result and N to go to the previous result.
+Instead of /, you can use ? to search backwards!

+the -h command can further help with usage of commands